PkTheCoda/weather-checker/README.md

 - local storage
 - Convert from Fahrenheit to Celsius
 - Better UI revamp
+- If the temperature is cold/war, change the background somehow

 Thanks for checking it out!
 Any feedback would be great.